laurens-lamberts/react-native-popout/example/README.md

 - AppStore: a basic remake of the iOS App store transitions
 - Minimal: a minimal example, just what you need to get started using this library
 - Testing: various different shapes and overlays
+- Springboard: a basic remake of the iOS Springboard transitions (TODO)

 You can swap between the examples by changing the `App.tsx` file.